RoxieBethyl/DAML/README.md

 ## Exercises

-Some of the exercises in this repo focus on the ML implementation for efficent data analysis and to understand how to build robust models for training.
+Some of the exercises in this repo focus on ML implementation for efficient data analysis and to understand how to build robust models for training.
+Exercises are done within each week and the code developed is recycled for project assignments.